 \(\bowtie\)

-We give a proof based on Chebyshev’s inequality.
+We give a proof based on Chebyshev’s Inequality.
 It has the advantage of providing some insight into this counter-intuitive phenomenon by linking it to the concentration of sums of independent random variables, in this case the squared norm of \(\mathbf{X}\).

-Proof idea: We think of \(\|\mathbf{X}\|^2\) as a sum of independent random variables and apply Chebyshev’s inequality.
+Proof idea: We think of \(\|\mathbf{X}\|^2\) as a sum of independent random variables and apply Chebyshev’s Inequality.
 It implies that the norm of \(\mathbf{X}\) is concentrated around its mean, which grows like \(\sqrt{d}\).
 The latter is larger than \(1/2\) for \(d\) large.

-Proof: To see the relevance of Chebyshev’s inequality, we compute the mean and standard deviation of the norm of \(\mathbf{X}\).
+Proof: To see the relevance of Chebyshev’s Inequality, we compute the mean and standard deviation of the norm of \(\mathbf{X}\).
 In fact, because of the square root in \(\|\mathbf{X}\|\), computing its expectation is difficult.
 Instead we work with the squared norm

-which has the advantage of being a sum of independent random variables - for which the expectation is much easier to compute.
+which has the advantage of being a sum of independent random variables – for which the expectation and variance are much easier to compute.
 Observe further that the probability of the event of interest \(\{\|\mathbf{X}\| \leq 1/2\}\) can be re-written in terms of \(\|\mathbf{X}\|^2\) as follows

 To simplify the notation, we use \(\tilde\mu = \mathbb{E}[X_1^2]\) and \(\tilde\sigma = \sqrt{\mathrm{Var}[X_1^2]}\) for the mean and standard deviation of \(X_1^2\) respectively.
 Using linearity of expectation and the fact that the \(X_i\)’s are independent, we get